Home | Contact Us | My Account | View Cart

 2) More Control is Better.
 It may be enticing to simply order the Advanced Controller and have the highest level of control and protection but such protection is not always necessary.
 Many components are very easily cooled and just by switching them from the equipment will solve heat problems in most cases.
 In other situations, simply turning the fans on and off using a Basic Controller is effective both in cost and functionality.
 All of our cooling and venting products have been tested at quiet settings so by setting the units to be quiet and then adding in a controller, you should have an effective solution.

 Shop with confidence.
-This site is secured by RapidSSL.
+This site is secured by ComodoSSL.

 RapidSSL